HockeyJustin/i18nStronglyTypedCore/README.md

 ```

-7. And you would call it like this (Razor):
+7. And you would call it like this (Razor) (remember your namespace might be different to `Testweb`):

 `@Testweb.Resources.i18n.Hello_Text`